 In May 2014, the FASB released ASU 2014-9, "Revenue from Contracts with Customers," (Topic 606) to supersede nearly all existing revenue recognition guidance under GAAP.
 The core principle of the standard is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for the goods or services.
 The new standard defines a five step process to achieve this core principle and, in doing so, it is possible more judgment and estimates may be required within the revenue recognition process than required under existing GAAP including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-In addition, the new standard requires that reporting companies disclose the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-We are required to adopt this standard starting in the first quarter of fiscal year 2018 using either of two methods: (i) retrospective to each prior reporting period presented with the option to elect certain practical expedients as defined within the standard; or (ii) retrospective with the cumulative effect of initially applying the standard recognized at the date of initial application and providing certain additional disclosures as defined per the standard.
+In addition, the new standard requires disclosure of the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 We plan to adopt the standard in the first quarter of fiscal year 2018 by applying the full retrospective method.
-Our ability to adopt using the full retrospective method is dependent on the completion of our analysis of information necessary to restate prior period financial statements.
-We are continuing to assess the impact of the adoption of this update on our consolidated financial statements and related disclosures.
+Our ability to adopt using the full retrospective method is dependent on the completion of our analysis of information necessary to recast prior period financial statements.
+We are continuing to evaluate the accounting, transition and disclosure requirements of the standard and are in process of assessing the financial statement impact of adoption including, but not limited to, volume-based discount programs, sales commissions and the identification of performance obligations.
+The adoption of the standard may have a material impact on our consolidated financial statements and related disclosures.